jhavishesh7/Tele-Doctor/README.md

 ## Appointment Flow

 1. Patient searches for a doctor
-2. Patient requests an appointment with preferred date/time
+2. Patient requests an appointment with preferred date/time and selects appointment type (online or in-person)
 3. Doctor receives notification and reviews request
-4. Doctor proposes a final time and location
+4. Doctor proposes a final time and location (or confirms online meeting)
 5. Patient receives notification and confirms
 6. Appointment is confirmed and both parties are notified
+7. For online appointments:
+   - Doctor starts the video call at the scheduled time
+   - Patient receives notification and joins the call
+   - Both parties can use video, audio, and screen sharing features
+   - Either party can end the call
-7. Doctor can mark as completed after the appointment
+8. Doctor can mark as completed after the appointment

 ## Security